XiaoMi/mace/docs/getting_started/create_a_model_deployment.rst

       - The shapes of the input tensors, in NHWC order
     * - output_shapes
       - The shapes of the output tensors, in NHWC order
+    * - validation_inputs_data
+      - [optional] Specify Numpy validation inputs.
+When not provided, [-1, 1] random values will be used
     * - runtime
       - The running device, one of [cpu, gpu, dsp, cpu_gpu]. cpu_gpu contains cpu and gpu model definition so you can run the model on both cpu and gpu.
     * - data_type